Andrew-S-Rosen/periodic_trends/README.md

 * [pandas](http://pandas.pydata.org/)
 * [matplotlib](http://matplotlib.org/)

-These packages can be installed using [pip](https://pip.pypa.io/en/stable/).
-However, since the packages have multiple dependencies, it is much easier to install through the `conda install` command if you have an [Anaconda distribution](https://www.continuum.io/downloads) of Python.
+These packages can be installed using [pip](https://pip.pypa.io/en/stable/) via `pip install -r requirements.txt` in the `ptable_trends` base directory or via the appropriate `conda install` commands if you have an [Anaconda distribution](https://www.continuum.io/downloads) of Python.

 Examples
 -----